-Use only authorized replacement fasteners tightened to the proper torque.
+Use only authorized replacement fasteners and tighten them to the proper torque.
 Any other fasteners can break and will void warranty and most importantly make the bike unsafe.

 Riding your Big Bear Chopper is the coolest thing in the world.
 Guess what?
 Riding your bike is risking your safety.
 To minimize any risk, consider these points...